Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_slides.md

 - Steps:
     1. Install and configure Spack
     2. Learn how to use Spack for package management and installation
-    3. Create a Spack package for our HelloWorld code
+    3. Create a Spack package for a HelloWorld code
 - Code is on [GitHub](https://github.com/Simulation-Software-Engineering/HelloWorld)

 ---